STA601-F21/Course-Website/content/policies.md

 ### Other Information
 It can be a lot more pleasant oftentimes to get in-person answers and help.
 Make use of the teaching team's office hours, we're here to help!
 Do not hesitate to come to my office during office hours or by appointment to discuss a homework problem or any aspect of the course.
 Questions related to course assignments and honesty policy should be directed to me.
 When the teaching team has announcements for you we will send an email to your Duke email address.
 Please make sure to check your email daily.
 Also, take advantage of **Piazza** and post your questions there!

+<font color="darkred">All of the course components, including classes, labs and all office hours, will move online starting March 23, and will all be held using Zoom meetings.
+Please see the first page of the syllabus for the meeting IDs for each component.
+If you have any concerns, issues or challenges, please let the instructor know as soon as possible.
+Also, all students are strongly encouraged to rely on Piazza, for interacting among yourself and asking other students questions.
+You can also ask the instructor or the TAs questions on there and we will try to respond as soon as possible.
+If you experience any technical issues with joining or using Piazza, let the instructor know.</font>